CohortOne/SummativeProject/Team 1/readme.txt

    - TimeWarp can be introduced as BusinessConfig attribute, and be maintained only by Admin.
    - When maintaining, TimeWarp can only be increased, not decreased.
    - Upon sign-in, check this value, and alert the user that he/she is using a testing system if TimeWarp is not 0.
-11.Generation of invoice.
-12.Design more fluid navigation.
+11.Design more fluid navigation.
-99.Handle concurrent update.
+12.Handle concurrent update.